andepraveenofficial/css-tutorial/00-Material/css.md

 ## Positions

-- The position property in CSS is used to control the positioning of an element within its containing element.
+- The position property in CSS determines how an element is placed in the document flow.
+It defines how the top, right, bottom, and left properties affect the element.

 ### position properties